kshitizregmi/MultiModel-Semantic-ImageSearch/README.md

-# Semantic Image Search using Qdrant Vector Database
+# MultiModel Semantic Image Search using Qdrant Vector Database

 This repository contains a semantic image search system built using the Qdrant vector database.
 The system supports the following search functionalities:
 - **Text-to-Image Search:** Retrieve images based on a textual query.